 - Surgery: Surgeons can physically resect (remove) mesothelioma tumors.

 - Radiation Therapy: Radiation therapy can target mesothelioma tumor with high-powered rays, shrinking them and killing off cells.

 - Chemotherapy: Circulating anti-cancer drugs through the bloodstream kills off mesothelioma cells in its path.

-In mesothelioma studies, statistics show that smokers that quit tend to have a better outcome after diagnosis than those that don’t.
-In patients with pleural plaque, smokers should seek help to quit to help reduce the chances of a smoking-related lung disease such as lung cancer.
+Smokers with pleural plaque should seek help to quit to help reduce the chances of a smoking-related lung disease such as lung cancer.

 A second opinion on pleural plaque or mesothelioma may be useful in certain cases.
 Since this is a non-life threatening disease and treatment is not needed, a second opinion may help patients for peace of mind psychologically.